Cambridgeshire Guided Busway: Vehicle incursions

-In the 6 months until January 2013, a total of 20 drivers of cars had attempted to drive onto the busway; 18 of these happened at the start of the busway in St Ives at the junction with Harrison Way and the other incidents occurred at various junctions in Cambridge.
+In the six months until January 2013, a total of 20 drivers of cars had attempted to drive onto the busway; 18 of these happened at the start of the busway in St Ives at the junction with Harrison Way and the other incidents occurred at various junctions in Cambridge.
 On 5 April 2013, a lorry driver accidentally drove along the busway after following directions given by satellite navigation.
 A spokesman for the truck operator concluded that the driver had "relied too heavily on his sat-nav".
 No damage was caused to the busway and no one was injured.
 The council warned that the company could be fined if it happened again.
-On 7 February 2019, a lorry became stuck on the busway near Swavesey for more than 6 hours after entering at Longstanton.
+On 7 February 2019, a lorry became stuck on the busway near Swavesey after entering at Longstanton.

 Injuries and deaths

 Three people have been killed since the busway opened in 2011.
 A pedestrian was struck and killed as she tried to cross the busway in the dark near to the Fen Drayton Lakes stop on 17 November 2015.
 An inquest into the incident concluded in July 2019, recommending the installation of lighting at the stop.
 About 1 km south of Cambridge railway station, a tourist was hit by the wing mirror of a passing bus on 11 June 2018 and was taken to hospital with injuries to his leg and shoulders.
 After this incident, the speed limit in the southern section of the busway was reduced to 30 mph.
-High bus speeds and crowding around the Cambridge Assessment area had been reported, by local councillors, before this incident.
+High bus speeds and crowding around the Cambridge Assessment area had been reported by local councillors before this incident.

-On 13 September 2018, just a few metres from where the tourist was hit, a cyclist was struck and killed by a bus on the busway.
+On 13 September 2018, a cyclist was struck and killed by a bus on the busway.
 On 26 October 2021, a woman was struck and killed near the crossing with Long Road.
 In May 2023, it was announced that Cambridgeshire County Council is to be prosecuted for the three deaths by the Health and Safety Executive.

 A permanent protective fence to prevent pedestrian access was installed along the southern section in March 2024.